NetFabric-AI/NetFabric-AI.github.io/_jobs/leadarchitect.md

 - A fast-growing startup experience, flat hierarchy, great opportunity for professional growth
 - Compensation package with stock options, market salary, and accident insurance
 - Shape a platform that will revolutionize the monitoring possibilities for networks throughout the world
-- The position requires you to communicate well in English

 ### About us